 The program requires a commitment of 2.5 hour classes, one-night-a-week for eight consecutive weeks except holidays.

-This 10-week advanced curriculum allows youth to continue to build leadership and confidence while learning more advanced culinary skills such as baking and pasta making in a real world catering environment.
+This 8-week, more advanced curriculum allows youth to continue to build leadership and confidence while learning more advanced culinary skills such as cutting, cooking over the stove, sampling and adjusting recipes and kitchen teamwork.

 PACTCooking would not have been possible without the leadership and support of Marjorie Agnew, owner of Toronto specialty kitchen store, The Main Course.